 - PVNS occurs more in individuals aged between 20 and 50.

 - Conditions like gout that lead to uric acid production also increase the risk to synovitis knee.
 Other conditions that decrease excretion of uric acid, like renal failure, hypertension and alcohol consumption may also be associated with synovitis.

 What one needs to know about symptoms or signs?

 Symptoms of knee synovitis include episodes of pain and swelling that comes and goes.
 Pain may worsen when the knee-joint locks or catches.

 Which specialist should be consulted in case of signs and symptoms?

-Those who suspect knee synovitis must consult a rheumatologist, a doctor who specialises in treatment of inflammatory arthritis.
+Those who suspect knee synovitis must consult a rheumatologist, a doctor who specializes in the treatment of inflammatory arthritis.

 What are the screening tests and investigations done to confirm or rule out the disorder?

 - Physical pain – The patient is tested for a passive and active range of motion and indications of pain, stiffness and any noticeable joint noises are noted.
 The muscles surrounding the knee-joint are tested for pain and weakness.

 - Laboratory tests – Complete blood count, urine analysis and erythrocyte sedimentation rate (ESR) are carried out to determine inflammation.